Character/Man vs. Nature: Exploring the Wildest Story Conflict

 This is one of the most popular examples of a modern man vs. nature conflict.
 Into the Wild (book and movie) tells the true story of Christopher McCandless, a young man born into financial privilege and a turbulent home life who ultimately abandoned all material possessions to become an adventurer.

-The harsh conditions he faced in the Alaskan wilderness certainly highlight the classic man vs. nature themes of isolation, perseverance, and limitations.
-But McCandless’s overall journey into the wild unlocked profound realizations about the value of human connection.
+The harsh conditions he faced while attempting to live off the land in the Alaskan wilderness certainly highlight the classic man vs. nature themes of isolation, perseverance, and limitations.
+But McCandless's overall journey into the wild unlocked profound realizations about the value of human connection.

 Writing Relationships Between Humans and the Natural World